 Every semester, Graphic Design faculty members nominate third- and fourth-year students to interview for Sputnik.
-Eight to 10 are selected.
+7-8 students are selected.
 Sputnik may be taken as an upper-level elective or for internship credit.

 What Does Sputnik Produce?

-Sputnik produces 80 to 100 print and multimedia projects for the college each year -- everything from CCA's twice-yearly magazine, Glance, to posters, videos, brochures, advertising, invitations, signage, books, and more.
+Sputnik produces everything from CCA's twice-yearly magazine, Glance, to posters, videos, brochures, advertising, invitations, signage, and more.

 Under the direction of Communications staff and the faculty advisor, the students design each piece from concept to production, meeting with clients, presenting ideas, and completing the project.